karmada-io/karmada/docs/descheduler.md

 ## Example

-Now let's build a scene where some replicas in a member cluster are not capable to be scheduled due to lack of resources.
+Let's simulate a replica scheduling failure in a member cluster due to lack of resources.

 First we create a deployment with 3 replicas and divide them into 3 member clusters.